brianbancroft/git-intro/README.md

 Chances are if you're running a newer mac, you'll already have Git installed.
 If you don't, you can a suitable downloader here: https://git-scm.com/downloads

+# Theory

+While many are working on setup, here's a quick rundown on what Git is.

+<!
+5 minutes maximum >

+# Setup - Continued

 Once you've installed git, you're going to need to open the command line tools.
 This is `Terminal` in Linux/Mac, or Dos in Windows (There is also the git bash as well)